What is the Impairment of Assets?

-As we see from below, Toshiba Corp had to record $2.3 billion Goodwill impairment charge on the value of Westinghouse (Cranberry-based nuclear firm).
+As we see from below, Toshiba Corp had to record a $2.3 billion goodwill impairment charge on the value of Westinghouse (Cranberry-based nuclear firm).

 Asset Impairment Example under IFRS

-On April 1, 2005 Belfor Inc. bought a building for around $2 million.
-The estimated life of the building at the time of purchase was 20 years, depreciation method used is straight line method.
-On March 31, 2009 the company came to know about a fly-over construction which would be adjacent to the building which would reduce the access to the building, decreasing its value.
+On April 1, 2005, Belfor Inc. bought a building for around $2 million.
+The estimated life of the building at the time of purchase was 20 years, the depreciation method used is the straight-line method.
+On March 31, 2009, the company came to know about a fly-over construction that would be adjacent to the building which would reduce the access to the building, decreasing its value.
 For 1 million, the company estimated to sell the building but would have to incur some costs of $50,000.
 Another option which the company considered was to use it which would help the company generate a present value of $1.2 million.

 Now, if the carrying value exceeds the recoverable amount.
 We will impair the building by the difference between the carrying value and the recoverable amount.